14 Scholarships for High School Sophomores

 *Note: This scholarship is offered four times per year, so if you miss the December deadline, you’ll have more opportunities to apply.

-4. Delete Cyberbullying Scholarship
+4. Delete Cyberbullying Social Media Scholarship

 Eligibility: Current high school or college student.